 Building science is obviously much more complicated than this.
 Each climate zone is different and the science will need to be reflective of this.
 Building a house to "code" will not necessarily mean it was built with proper science.
 The codes are the minimum standard.

-If you want to have your home inspected with science in mind give Jon a call at 762-525-0263 or request a quote today!
+If you want to have your home inspected with science in mind give us a call or text at 470-472-4663 or request a quote today!